 17–24 May 2017

 Day 3 We will head north-east today to the broadleaved forests of the Zemplen Hills for a three-night stay and visit areas for two very special and sought-after birds: Eurasian Eagle-owl and Ural Owl.
 If it is a good owl breeding year we should be able to find the owls by day; if not, then optional evening excursions will be taken.
 More common birds include Red-backed Shrike, European Turtle-dove, Yellowhammer, Corn Bunting, both Short-toed and Common Treecreepers, Eurasian Tree Sparrow, Spotted Flycatcher, Marsh and Willow Tits, the white-headed form of Long-tailed Tit, European Serin and Black Redstart.

-Days 4–5 We will have an excellent chance of seeing all nine of Hungary’s woodpeckers in the forests, orchards and wooded pastures of these hills: Syrian, Great Spotted, Lesser Spotted, Middle Spotted, White-backed, Green, Grey-faced and Black Woodpeckers and Eurasian Wryneck.
+Days 4–5 We will have an excellent chance of seeing all nine of Hungary’s woodpeckers in the forests, orchards and wooded pastures of these hills: Syrian, Great Spotted, Lesser Spotted, Middle Spotted, White-backed, Green, Grey-headed and Black Woodpeckers and Eurasian Wryneck.
 Other woodland birds should include Collared Flycatcher, Hawfinch and Wood Lark and may include Red-breasted Flycatcher.
 Colour will be supplied courtesy of European Bee-eater, Eurasian Hoopoe and Eurasian Golden Oriole.
 Raptors may include Imperial, Lesser Spotted Eagle, Short-toed Snake-eagle, Eurasian Hobby, European Honey-buzzard and Northern Goshawk.
 We will also look over the adjacent floodplain of the Tisza and Bodrog rivers where, in May, usual birds include Black Stork, Black Kite, Corn Crake, Common Nightingale and Western Yellow (Blue-headed) Wagtail.
 Also, we will hope to hear in song, and to see, Icterine, Barred, Eurasian River and Marsh Warblers and Common Grasshopper-warbler.

 General Information There are no special health requirements.
 Visas are not required.
 The pace of the tour is medium with only a moderate level of fitness required for walking.